 Beijing plans to release their formal plans for the Greater Bay Area in the coming days.
 But several policy areas have already been highlighted by organisations in Hong Kong:

-Our upcoming Greater Bay Area Young Leaders Programme will be facilitated in partnership with the Global Acceleration Academy, powered by the Hong Kong Science and Technology Parks Corporation.
-Participants will be tasked with creating a new model of innovation that can highlight new social opportunities in the region: issues that can be solved through cooperation between major companies and developing start-ups.
-Specifically, the GBA YLP will focus on one vertical: Transportation and Logistics.
+Our Greater Bay Area Young Leaders Programme was facilitated in partnership with the Global Acceleration Academy, powered by the Hong Kong Science and Technology Parks Corporation.
+Participants were tasked with creating a new model of innovation that can highlight new social opportunities in the region: issues that can be solved through cooperation between major companies and developing start-ups.

-The GBA YLP will be an exciting opportunity to define a new framework in this quickly-developing region of the world.
-If you’re interested to find out more about the GBA YLP, visit the programme page here or please get in touch with Steven Yuen, Programme Manager for the GBA YLP, at firstname.lastname@example.org.
+The GBA YLP was an exciting opportunity to define a new framework in this quickly-developing region of the world.
+If you’re interested to find out more about the GBA YLP, please read the programme output here or please get in touch with Steven Yuen, Programme Manager for the GBA YLP, at firstname.lastname@example.org.

 Rich discussion and debate, breakthrough business thinking and practical implementation beyond the programme.
 Content is original, thought-provoking and practical.